harvey-fin/icl-estimate/README.md

 - `--llama/--opt`: use llama model or opt model
 - `--mmlu/--mcqa`: do inference on `mmlu` or `mcqa`
 - `--metric`: metric for processing confidence profile, choose from `conf`, `pca_embed`, `conf_embed`
-- `--train_size`: number of seed to include in the training/test data
+- `--train_size`: number of seeds to include in the training/test data
 - `--seed`: random seed
 - `--do_sigmoid`, `--dropout`, `--lr`, `--lr_lambda`, `--num_epochs`: MLP hyperparameters